🧘 Curs nou de Abheda Yoga

 Beautiful women dance to the instruments and songs of master musicians, all in the adoration of the master, Abhinanagupta, who is surrounded by students and various spiritual aceptors.
 The eyes of the long-haired master are described as trembling in ecstasy, as he sits in a yogic posture, holding a prayer mudra with one hand and a musical instrument in the other.

-In this wonderful portrait of Madhurāja, we get a clear vision of Abhinanagupta as one who lived and embodied the ecstatic states about which he wrote in such powerful and inspired ways.
+In this wonderful portrait of Madhurāja, we get a clear vision of Abhinavagupta as one who lived and embodied the ecstatic states he wrote about in such powerful and inspired ways.

 Like Leonardo Da Vinci and other Renaissance scholars, he was suddenly a philosopher, artist and visionary– embodying his knowledge through multiple mediums.
 In other words, Abhinanagupta was much more than just a writer.
 Certainly, each of Abhinanagupta’s writings, whether on the subject of tantric ritual, philosophy or aesthetics, represents a mystically charged artistic vision in which divine reality is understood as an ever-creative impulse that appears in the heart that is itself identified as the supreme and most sublime location of divinity.